Hardcore Animation Training for Motion Designers.

 And once you’ve reached the end?

 At the end of Bootcamp you are inducted into the Alumni Facebook Group where you can post your final projects, meet students from previous sessions, and continue to keep in touch with your new compadres.
-The networking that takes place in this group is priceless, and many students have gotten work from the connections they’ve made in this group.
+The networking that takes place in this group is priceless, and many students have gotten freelance work from the connections they’ve made in this course.

 Design Bootcamp Alumni Testimonials